What is Peptide Therapy?

 Ipamorelin – Ipamorelin is very commonly used in longevity medicine clinics.
 It is a 5 amino acid peptide that increases release of growth hormone via the hypothalamus and anterior pituitary gland.
 This is thought to increase muscle mass, decrease body fat, strengthen bones, improve skin, and increase energy.

 CJC-1295 – CJC-1295 is a 30 amino acid peptide which also works through the growth hormone pathway.
 It also increases secretion of insulin-like growth factor (IGF-1).
 It is often used synergistically with Ipamorelin.
 It may have positive effects on bone health, lean body mass, insulin resistance, muscle development and sex drive.

 These are the peptides that we are most interested in at The Men’s Center.
 However, there are a number of other peptides used for specific reasons.

 Peptides are a relatively new medical approach.
-Most are not FDA approved.
-Several are currently going through clinical trials.
-Some are banned for professional athletes as they are considered to be performance enhancing.
-Most importantly, as with many new concepts, we do not really know what the long-term risks are.
+As with many new concepts, we do not really know what the long-term risks are.
 It is ALWAYS important to weigh the potential risks and benefits when choosing any therapeutic approach.